skopf/minimal-gn-project/README.md

 ### Directory structure of minimal GN project

-Once gclient finished, you will find a `minimal-gn-project` directory next to your `.client` file with this structure:
+Once `gclient  sync` finished, you will have a `minimal-gn-project` directory with this structure:

 ```
  minimal-gn-project (needs to be under GIT management)